Trevelyan College, Durham: Arts

 The college has a strong history of music, art, and the performing arts.
 The college has hosted, and continues to host, art viewings both of local and international artists, as well as boasting a large art collection of its own.
 This collection includes six specially commissioned John Walker paintings which hang in the dining hall.
-The college hosts at least one musical per year, with recent productions including Anything Goes (2012), Annie Get Your Gun (2013), Thoroughly Modern Millie (2014), My Favourite Year (2015), Shout!
-(2015), Oklahoma!
-(2016), Sunshine on Leith (2016), Guys and Dolls (2017), How to Succeed in Business Without Really Trying (2018), The Addams Family (2019), Footloose (cancelled in 2020), Legally Blonde (2022), Gypsy (2023), Shrek (2024) and Jesus Christ Superstar (2025).
 The college has an orchestral society, a chamber choir, a flute choir, a popular music choir, an a cappella group, chamber singers and a jazz band; The Manglers, who are regular performers at jazz evenings across the university.
-The college also has a theatre company, Sixth Side Theatre, which puts on productions several times a year.
+The college also has a theatre company, Sixth Side Theatre, which puts on productions several times a year alongside the premier Trevelyan College Musical Society.

+The college hosts at least one musical per year from Trevelyan College Musical Society, which has been active since 1994.
+The list of the musicals that they have put on is as follows: